Gravitational redshift from large-scale structure: nonlinearities, antisymmetries, and the dipole: Conclusions

 The importance of a nonlinear ingredient to capture the turnover of the dipole at small scales has been pointed out in previous works~\cite{Beutler:2020evf,Saga:2020tqb}.
 In Ref.~\cite{Beutler:2020evf}, an EFT-like nuisance parameter is added to the modelling of the power spectrum dipole, and fitted from the simulations.
 In Ref.~\cite{Saga:2020tqb}, a constant nonlinear potential contribution is added to the displacement field of each of the tracers.
 In this work, we showed how this nonlinear ingredient naturally arises, namely, through the density-weighted pairwise potential difference $\llangle\Delta\psi\rrangle$, which we estimated using the halo model.

 Besides these findings on the gravitational redshift, we found in the course of our calculations that redshift-space correlations find their natural expression in terms of pairwise correlation functions, whether in the distant-observer limit or the wide-angle regime.
 We found, for example, that the dipole generated by RSD takes on a particularly compact form in terms of the pairwise mean velocity.
-These quantities each have distinct physical meaning and contain information about stochastic effects, such as drift and FoG dispersion, that are absent in more straightforward perturbative treatments.
+These quantities each have distinct physical meaning and can depend on one-point functions like the velocity dispersion, or other nonperturbative inputs absent in more straightforward perturbative treatments.
 Moreover, these scalar quantities carry parity: either symmetric or anti-symmetric under pair exchange of distinct tracers (and only symmetric in the case of identical tracers).
 We saw that such properties underlie the more conventional way of identifying anti-symmetric correlations (in terms of derivative counting), and that these functions provide a convenient way to build up the multipoles perturbatively.
 On large scales (terms linear in correlators), the symmetric functions contribute to the even multipoles, while the anti-symmetric functions contribute to the odd multipoles.
 On smaller scales (terms quadratic or higher in correlators), one counts all products of the pairwise functions which are overall symmetric or anti-symmetric as contributing to the even or odd multipoles, respectively.